• About

 the gruta at tolantongo

-Cost of visiting Grutas Tolantongo
+Cost of Visiting Grutas Tolantongo

 The general access ticket for Grutas Tolantongo costs 150.00 MXN (7.50 USD) daily.
 Kids under 5 years of age enter free.
 Tickets are sold at the taquilla (ticket booth) when you’re entering the area.
 It’s Important to save your tickets!